 I recently acquired a set of five original photographs of Christine Jorgensen, the first “mass media” transgender woman in the world.
 Four of the photos date from 1953, and one which is autographed by her from between 1957-1962.

-I’m going to post one new photo a day this week.
-Each photo can be found on the Christine Jorgensen page here, and if you click on the photos here and on her page, you can download a very high-resolution version of the work.
-As always, I never watermark, limit the resolution, or deliberately try to pervert the images, like many other transgender history sites.
+I’m posting one new photo a day this week, and each photo can be found on the Christine Jorgensen page here, and if you click on the photos here and on her page, you can download a very high-resolution version of the work.

 You can click on the photo below to download or view a very high-resolution image.